HongyuanZhang/Data-Science-Projects/README.md

 # Projects

+335Project2.R & 335_project_2.pdf: "How to Tell Normal or Laplace?"
+R codes and report (collaborated with Ziwen Chen from Grinnell College)

 Educational Attainment and Life Satisfaction.docx: "Educational Attainment and Life Satisfaction" (collaborated with Yuejun Chen from Grinnell College)

 MAT310FinalProject.docx: "A Suicide Rate Model Based on Economic, Violence and Health Indicators" (collaborated with Yuxi Deng from Grinnell College)